-Building the Public Data Infrastructure to Accelerate Lab-to-Market Commercialization
+Building the Open Analytical Infrastructure to Accelerate Lab-to-Market Commercialization

 By Jesse Lou, Rosie Keller, Teasha Feldman-Fitzthum

-The tool that should anchor those decisions is techno-economic analysis: a structured way to evaluate commercial viability, understand what drives cost, identify where uncertainty lives, and connect R&D choices to commercial outcomes.
-When scientists build a TEA, they develop the intuition they need to navigate the hardest decisions in commercialization.
+The tool that should anchor that question and inform those core commercialization decisions is techno-economic analysis (TEA): a structured way to evaluate commercial viability by understanding what drives cost, identifying where uncertainty lives, and helping connect R&D choices to commercial outcomes.
+The value isn't just the TEA as an artifact, it's the thinking that developing the artifact forces: when scientists build a TEA, they develop the intuition they need to navigate the hardest decisions in commercialization.
+And yet:

-The gap isn't just a problem for individual teams.
-It's a systemic failure at ecosystem scale.
+Underutilizing TEA isn't just a problem for individual teams.
+It's a gap that compounds into a systemic failure at ecosystem scale.

 There are roughly 40,000 early-stage climate teams and 500,000 applied researchers globally, backed by over $100B in public R&D and private capital.
-That capital flows with the expectation that good science will find its way to deployment.
-But when the vast majority of teams lack the basic analytical framework to evaluate their own economics, commercially viable technologies stall, resources are misallocated, and capital goes to waste.
-Further downstream, incumbents struggle to evaluate emerging technologies without a common analytical language, slowing the very deployment that climate timelines demand.
+From a climate perspective, these technologies only matter if they reach scale, and that capital flows with the expectation that good science will find its way to deployment.
+But when most teams struggle to evaluate their own economics, too many viable technologies stall and too many scarce time and capital resources are misallocated to false positives.

 Why Teams Get Stuck